 - Decorative/ornamenental uses: May be cast to form moldings

-and other decorative features; may be carved; may be used in
+and other decorative features; may be carved, sawn, or rubbed; may be used in

 a variety of colors, textures, bonds and joints.

-- May be concealed by other finish materials such as stucco,
+- May be covered by other finish materials such as stucco,

 plaster or paint, or may be exposed both on the interior and